Recontextualisation

-Levels and Dimensions of Recontextualisation
+Levels and dimensions

 Bauman and Briggs and the "political economy of texts"

 Bauman and Briggs argue that recontextualisation (and contextualisation) are informed by "the political economy of texts".
 Recontextualisation and recentering is culturally and socially situated, therefore it is bound in socially produced norms and structures including, but not limited to, power differentials.
 Bauman and Briggs claim that recontextualisation of texts includes a varying amount of control that depends on access, legitimacy, competency, and value.